 In addition to the financial assistance of a one-time, capped $20,000 award, scholarship winners who successfully complete the program will be given employment at SpecialtyCare, the nation’s largest outsourced perfusion company.
 They will become part of our network of more than 450 perfusionists who provide essential patient care in over 100,000 surgeries each year.
 And, they will be able to take advantage of other benefits that SpecialtyCare has to offer, such as certification preparation, the chance to work with top surgeons, expand specialized skills, and participate in industry-leading research projects led by our medical department.

-The scholarship application opens December 4, 2018, and the deadline will be February 28, 2019.
 Please don’t wait to apply, as there are just four slots available and the application requires several components, including a written essay.
 The last application period attracted a large cross-section of students, and we are anticipating an even larger number of applicants for this roll-out period.

 History of the Brown-Brukardt Scholarship